 A Stamford hedge fund senior analyst earning $475K base + $725K performance bonus, residing in Greenwich, buys a 3BR Vermont ski cabin for $750K with $25K in immediate FF&E. After $185K in land, the $565K adjusted basis includes $68K in 5-year assets (hot tub, ski-storage, smart-home, theater system, decorative lighting), $22K in 7-year assets (custom furniture, themed bunk room), and $79K in 15-year property (mountain-grade deck, retaining walls, snow-drainage drive, fencing).

-REPS is structurally impossible for a full-time hedge fund analyst, PE professional, or finance MD — the 750-hour + >50% test conflicts with research and trading hours. the STR exception (Reg. §1.469-1T(e)(3)(ii), 7-day average + 100-hour material participation) is the alternative path.
+REPS is structurally impossible for a full-time hedge fund analyst, PE professional, or finance MD: the 750-hour + >50% test conflicts with research and trading hours.
+The STR exception (Reg. §1.469-1T(e)(3)(ii), 7-day average + 100-hour material participation) is the alternative path.

 The 100-hour material participation test means active management.
-For Fairfield County investors buying in Vermont or the Berkshires, the 2-4 hour drive is short enough that monthly weekend visits + active remote management typically clears the threshold.
+For Fairfield County investors buying in Vermont or the Berkshires, the 2-4 hour drive is short enough that monthly weekend visits + active remote management generally clears the threshold.

 Frequently Asked Questions